 To create an Open team, leave the code field blank.

-If you want to create a Private team for a Special Transcribathon event, type in the special code under Campaign code in the Create a Team form (pictured right).
+If you want to create a Private team for a Special Transcribathon event, type in the special code under Run code in the Create a Team form (pictured right).
 This code will be distributed to you either online or at the introductory events.

 To join a Special Transcribathon event with an already existing Private team, the administrator of the team must register on behalf of all team members.
-As an administrator, you can do this on the Teams portal by clicking the pen icon next to the team name under 'Your Teams', and then typing the campaign code under CHALLENGES/CAMPAIGNS (pictured below).
+As an administrator, you can do this on the Teams portal by clicking the pen icon next to the team name under 'Your Teams', and then typing the run code under RUNS (pictured below).